BroadbandForum/obbaa/docs/architecture/vomcipf/index.md

 -   Transmit and receive request/responses and notification to/from the
     OLT

-## vOMCI Function
+### vOMCI Function

 The vOMCI function, is deployed as a microservice, is responsible for:

 -   Receiving service configurations from the vOLT Management function

 -   Translating the received configurations into ITU G.988 OMCI management entities (ME) and formatting them into OMCI messages

 -   Encapsulating and sending (receiving and de-encapsulating) formatted OMCI messages (ultimately targeting the ONU attached to the OLT) to (from) the vOMCI Proxy

 -   Translating the OMCI messages (representing ONU's operational data) received from the vOMCI Proxy into data (e.g. notifications, acknowledges, alarms, PM registers) understandable by the vOLT Management function

 -   Sending the above ONU operational data to the vOLT Management function

-The vOMCI function communicates with the vOLT Management function using Kafka bus that exchange YANG messages that have been encapsulated in JSON format as defined in WT-451.
+The vOMCI function communicates with the vOLT Management function using Kafka bus that exchange GPB formatted messages as defined in WT-451.

 **Note:** In this release there is a limitation of a single vOMCI Proxy instance for each OLT.

 In this release, the communication between the vOMCI Proxy and the vOMCI function uses a gRPC connection where the remote endpoint is the vOMCI Proxy that serves as an application gateway/proxy function between the OLT and vOMCI function.

-## vOMCI Proxy
+### vOMCI Proxy

 The vOMCI Proxy works as an aggregation and interception point that avoids the need for an OLT to directly connect to individual vOMCI